-Is this the end of Facebook for Business?
+Is this the end of your B2B on Facebook?

 While undoubtedly frustrating, we don’t recommend running out to immediately shut down your business’s Facebook profile.
 But, as with most changes, the new Facebook algorithm will require you to re-strategize a bit.
 Here are a few simple solutions to get you on the right path.